2018 Tallahassee shooting: Perpetrator

 Scott Paul Beierle (October 6, 1978 – November 2, 2018) was later revealed as the perpetrator by police.
 According to his social media profiles on Facebook and LinkedIn, Beierle was a military veteran and former teacher for the Anne Arundel County Public School System in Maryland, teaching both English and social studies at Meade High School and being affiliated with conservative groups such as FSU College Republicans and We Are Conservatives.
 Additionally, Beierle had taught at numerous other schools as a substitute teacher, yet only briefly due to performance issues and inappropriate behavior.
 In one instance, he was fired for an incident where he reportedly asked a female student if she was "ticklish", while touching her "below the bra line" on her stomach.
 He was charged twice for battery, in 2012 and 2016, both times accused of grabbing a woman's buttocks.

 YouTube videos posted by Beierle in 2014 showed that he identified with the involuntary celibate community while often complaining about sexual rejections from women.
-He also sympathized with the shooter behind the 2014 Isla Vista killings, Elliot Rodger, as he too felt lonely and unloved as well as posting misogynistic songs on SoundCloud.
+He also sympathized with the shooter behind the 2014 Isla Vista attacks, Elliot Rodger, as he too felt lonely and unloved as well as posting misogynistic songs on SoundCloud.
 Other videos depicted him ranting about African Americans, illegal immigration, and interracial relationships.
 One of the videos was named "Dangers of Diversity".

 The FBI and Tallahassee Police Department attested to Beierle's hatred of women, saying he was "disturbed" during the shooting.
 They further noted he planned the attack months in advance.
 The International Centre for Counter-Terrorism lists the attack as an act of misogynist terrorism.